-Mandatory remediation will be required of every student that doesn't meet the standards above in all Athletic Training courses once students are fully accepted into Liberty University's Athletic Training Program except for ATTR 440 and the end of the course comprehensive exams.
+Mandatory remediation will be required of every student that doesn't meet the standards above in all Athletic Training courses once students are fully accepted into Liberty University's Graduate Athletic Training Program except end of the course comprehensive exams.
 Original test grades will stand in the gradebook, however this remediation should positively affect the comprehensive exams.